bptlab/fCM-query-generator/README.md

 # Tell Me How - Assisting Knowledge Workers in Reaching Their Objectives

-Knowledge workers can be assisted in reaching their objectives by allowing them to plan further actions based on those objectives.
-For this planning, knowledge workers must be able to:
+Knowledge workers can be assisted in reaching their objectives by allowing them to plan future actions based on those objectives.
+For this planning, knowledge workers must be able to

 i) specify objectives

-ii) searche the state space of the process to find paths that satisfy these objectives
+ii) search the state space of the process to find paths that satisfy these objectives

 iii) get a recommenation for a sequence of actions to achieve those

 The fCM-query-generator aims to enable the first requirement: specifying objectives.
-The second requirement&mdash;analyzing the state space of the model&mdash;is possible by utilizing the fcm2cpn](https://github.com/bptlab/fcm2cpn) compiler.
-It takes an fCM as input and generates the colored Petri net (CPN) formalization of it.
+The second requirement&mdash;analyzing the state space of the model&mdash;is possible by utilizing the [fcm2cpn](https://github.com/bptlab/fcm2cpn) compiler.
+It takes an fCM model as input and generates a colored Petri net (CPN) formalization of it.
 This formalization can then be executed and analyzed with [CPN Tools](http://cpntools.org).
-The state space can by searched for objectives, by queries as created by the fCM-query-generator.
+Using CPN Tools, the state space can by searched for plans satisfying objectives.
+Therefore, queries created by the fCM-query-generator are used.
-Third, recommending sequences of actions is only possible to a limited extend with this implementation.
-It requires further work in the future.
+Third, recommending sequences of actions is only possible to a limited extend with this implementation: Every next state needs to be investigated to recommend a direct next action.
+Recommending paths requires further work.

 The interplay of the mentioned components works as follows: